billy-bertrand/My-First-Robot/README.md

 - I would actively devise experiments and gather useful and reliable data on the performance on the robot on both courses of the map (the maze and the salinity side).

-- I would have pressured my team so we have more time for testing the robot.
+- I would have pressured my team so we have more time for testing the robot software.